 m = module('resources/sql', auto_reload=True)

 Exceptions raised from the underlying db-api connection are wrapped in exception classes from embrace.exceptions, with PEP-249 compliant names.
-You can use this like so:
+You can use this to catch exceptions, for example:

 try: queries.execute("SELECT 1.0 / 0.0") except embrace.exceptions.DataError: pass

-The original exception is available in the __cause__ attribute of the embrace exception object.
+The original exception will be available in the __cause__ attribute of the embrace exception object.

 Release history Release notifications | RSS feed